 – mitigate our dependence on agro-business

 When you participate in the seed library, you create a culture of sharing and abundance.

-South Country Library patrons may choose up to three packets per visit from our seed library, which will be located near the Circulation Desk.
+South Country Library patrons may choose two packets per visit from our seed library, which will be located near the Circulation Desk.

 There will be a sign-out book where you will put your name, barcode number, and the number of each seed packet you choose.

 Plant your seeds as per the information on the packet and enjoy your bounty!